mumsergabe/tsinoy_thoughts/2025-08-16 sports calendar organizer/README.md

 The tool is a Google Sheets add-on using Apps Script for server logic and HtmlService for a small, native-feeling dialog UI.
 Client-side HTML/JS handles the multi-sheet picker, and Apps Script on the server manages Calendar operations, sheet parsing, and styling.
 Data lives in the spreadsheet itself—no external DB or hosted backend—so deployment is simply saving the script in the spreadsheet project.

 1. For Front End (Client-side):
-   * HtmlService modal dialog (SheetsPickerTemplate.html) rendered in a sandboxed browser context.
+   * HtmlService modal dialog rendered in a sandboxed browser context.
-   * Vanilla HTML/CSS/JS for a light UI (checkbox list of sheets, “Select all” / “Deselect all” helpers, primary/secondary buttons).
-   * google.script.run bridges UI actions to Apps Script server functions.
-2. Back end:
+2. Back end (Server-side):
    * Calendar logic with Advanced Calendar service (if enabled) and CalendarApp fallback.
    * Event title generation, date/time parsing, duplicate detection, creation/deletion flows.
    * Multi-sheet and single-sheet orchestration, including a “Fill-in ERROR events” retry pass.